siobyrne/young-dressage-horse-program-analysis/README.md

 For the analysis of competitve careers of Young Horse division participants, I narrowed my focus to horses that competed in the USEF 4 Year Old, FEI 5 Year Old, and FEI 6 Year Old dvisions from 2002-2020 (*n*=555).
 Horses that competed in the USEF 4 Year Old division in 2020 would be 8 in 2024, and 8 is the youngest age a horse is allowed to compete at the highest of the FEI levels, Grand Prix.
 While it is rare to see a horse competing at that level at that age, it is legal, so I went with the lowest legal age to compete at Grand Prix versus the more common lowest age (9-10 years old).

-For the analysis of competitve careers of Developing Horse division participants, I focused on competitors in these divisions from 2002-2023 (*n*=283).
+For the analysis of competitve careers of Developing Horse division participants, I focused on competitors in these divisions from 2008-2023 (*n*=283).
 Horses are eligible for the Developing Prix St. Georges from 7-9 years of age, so all participants from these years would be old enough in 2024 to legally compete at Grand Prix.
+Note that this analysis starts in 2008 instead of 2002 like the Young Horse division analyis, as the Developing Prix St. Georges division wasn't offered until that year.

 The analysis of bloodlines and other breeding data will look at all years of the program, 2002-2024, and all Young and Developing Horse divisons (*N*=888).